How to speed up the Vivaldi web browser

 I noticed the tab delay issue recently on a modern system running Windows 10, and decided to look into it to find a solution.

 I did find the culprit after a while.
-If you open vivaldi://settings/all/ in a tab, all activities in the browser are delayed as long as the settings page remains open.
+If you open vivaldi://settings/all/ in a tab, all activity in the browser is delayed as long as the settings page remains open.
 So, make sure you close the settings when you are done modifying them.

 Speed up the Vivaldi web browser